 Solving the provisioning management issues presented by the expansion of storage at this scale is where object storage shines.
 Items such as static Web content, data backup, and archives are fantastic use cases.
 Object-based storage architectures can be scaled out and managed simply by adding additional nodes.
 The flat name space organization of the data, in combination with its expandable metadata functionality, facilitate this ease of use.

 Another advantage to object storage its responsiveness to the need for resiliency while mitigating costs.
 Objects remain protected by storing multiple copies of data over a distributed system; if one or more nodes fail, the data can still be made available, in most cases, without the application or the end user ever being impacted.
 (Downtime?
 What downtime?)
 In most cases, at least three copies of every file are stored.
-This addresses common issues including drive failures, bit-rot, server and failures, and power outages.
+This addresses common issues including drive failures, server failures, site failures, and power outages.
+The unique value for each object is also tied to its content, providing an easy way to check for possible bit-rot by recalculating the value and checking it against the original.
+Any corruption can be immediately addressed using one of the other independent copies.
 This distributed storage design for high availability allows less-expensive commodity hardware to be used because the data protection is built into the object architecture.

 What about the tradeoffs?

 Object storage has the potential to provide IT departments a great deal of value.
 It can save money in infrastructure costs by allowing the organization to use less expensive hardware, it can reduce management time through ease of scalability, as well as provide tremendous flexibility for certain types of storage needs.